mattermost/docs/source/install/config-proxy-nginx.rst

 SSL and HTTP/2 with server push are enabled in the provided configuration example.

 .. note::
-  If you're going to use Let's Encrypt to manage your SSL certificate stop at step 3 here and please see the `Nginx HTTP/2 & SSL full configuration guide <https://docs.mattermost.com/install/config-ssl-http2-nginx.html>`__.
+  If you're going to use Let's Encrypt to manage your SSL certificate stop at step 3 here and please see the `NGINX HTTP/2 & SSL full configuration guide <https://docs.mattermost.com/install/config-ssl-http2-nginx.html>`__.

 .. note::
-  You will need valid SSL certificates in order for NGINX to pin the certificates properly.
+  You'll need valid SSL certificates in order for NGINX to pin the certificates properly.
 Additionally, your browser must have permissions to accept the certificate as a valid CA-signed certificate.

 .. code-block:: none